 Basically, what that is was when you went to the doctor’s office and you get a physical, for example, you would have the physical and you would hand your insurance card to the secretary and basically that information would get sent through a computer system that we started, built, and sold throughout America to Chennai, India.
 Basically, the billers in India would fight with Blue Cross Blue Shield that was in India and eventually, the doctor would get paid three to six months later.
 I was the middleman.
 I was that intermediary that facilitated that whole revenue cycle management.
 I got paid a percentage of what we collected.
 Over that time, I learned everything that didn’t work about databases.
 And it was at the same time Bitcoin happened, which is essentially a database and a payments system.
 I thought Bitcoin was this cool, funky experiment in monetary policy, but you couldn’t program business logic which we now know to be smart contracts.
 I kept an eye on it, but I didn’t get involved professionally because I thought that the technology was too immature until I saw Ethereum where you could actually program this type of business logic, so you can have if, then, else.

 The next question revolves around some of the specifics of the ecosystem.
-What are some of the projects or some of the applications or the departments in ConsenSys that you think about most often?
+What are some of the projects, applications, or departments in ConsenSys that you think about most often?

 I would say one enabling factor to all of the applications is the notion of self-sovereign identity.
 Right now, when we go on the internet, we typically log into something like Facebook or Gmail.
 We log into our Bank of America account and from that, we either socialize or communicate or send value.
 But in the future, instead of having to log into those intermediaries, we’re going to have our own browser.
 I’m going to have the Andrew Browser.
 The Andrew Browser is going to be the house for my identity.
 It’s going to be a house for my assets.
 It’s going to be a house for my reputation, the five stars in the Uber.
 From that, I’m going to type in a Google search, “I want a car to pick me up from X and take me to Y.” Instead of paying Uber 35% of the ride, if I’m the driver, it’s going to be peer to peer without Uber in the middle.
 The other side in the Uber example, the driver, they’re going to log into their self-sovereign browser.
 I think that construct, whatever you’re going to do peer to peer, having that type of construct, this self-sovereign digital identity browser is probably the most fundamental enabling factor in building any kind of decentralized application.
 I think that is probably the key.

 You mentioned the “Andrew Browser” hosting your five-star rating.
-Is that a social rating that people earn based on interactions with the outside world?
+Is that a social rating that people build based on interactions with the outside world?

 There will be different types of ratings.
 You’ll have your credit score.
 You’ll have your Airbnb life rating.
 You’ll have your Uber rating.
 One thing to note is if I’ve been a good passenger in Uber 10,000 times, I’m probably pretty likely to be a decent Airbnb guest.
 But today, that reputational asset that I’m well-behaved in my 10,000 Ubers isn’t transferable.
 You can create a more holistic understanding of one self’s reputation in these newer constructs where you could show that information granularly at your choosing.
 I think that’s an important idea for us to understand.